chiyu144/stylish-poc/README.md

-#### STYLiSH Task
+#### STYLiSH POC

 - AppWorks School 2019 spring web class (front-end) assigned task
+- Collaborated with fellow trainees specializing in backend, iOS, and Android.
+We implemented proof of concepts for my existing [STYLiSH](https://github.com/chiyu144/stylish) and practiced the Scrum methodology within one week.
 - This repository is no longer maintained, no live demo is available

-#### Task Content

-- I collaborated with backend, iOS, and Android trainees.
-We extended the features of my existing [STYLiSH](https://github.com/chiyu144/stylish) and practiced the scrum methodology within one week.

 #### Extended Features